gnilk/vcpu/README.md

 This tries to emulate a 64bit Motorola 68k look-alike CPU.
 I wanted to generate machine code for my toy-language.
 So I naturally invented a CPU since I thought x86 was too complicated.
-It also presented an opportunity to actually generate code but from an assembler instead of directly from the language.
+It also presented an opportunity to actually generate code from an assembler instead of directly from the language.
 So instead of finishing the language I started to write an assembler for the emulated CPU...
 Good riddance!